lincolnwisely/memory/README.md

 Future enhancements could include:
 - A counter to keep track of clicks
 - A timer
-- Error message if searched keyword yields no responses
 - Animations for show/hide
 - Levels of difficulty (increase # of squares, limit time image is exposed, etc.)